 These easy steps will allow you to make a contribution to limiting the cost of fraud to all insurers, and thereby hold down rates for all consumers.
 In addition, you will be far more likely to be satisfied with the handling of your claim.

 If you suspect fraudulent conduct on the part of anyone involved in a motor vehicle accident or insurance claim, please call the Insurance Fraud Bureau hotline at 1-800-32-FRAUD.
-Another number to remember is the Governor's Auto Theft Strike Force Hotline at 1-800-HOT-AUTO when you have information about an auto theft.
-You will be able to speak confidentially with an investigator about your suspicions.
+If you have any suspicion of theft you should report to your local police department.